rossibarra/2015-shell-genomics/README-bak.md

 We get our data back from the sequencing center as FASTQ files, and we stick them all in a folder called MiSeq.
-This data is actually the data we're going to use for several sections of the course, and it's data generated by Pat Schloss.
+This data is actually data generated by Pat Schloss and used in mothur tutorials.

 We want to be able to look at these files and do some things with them.

 ### Wild cards

-Navigate to the `~/edamame-data/shell/MiSeq` directory.
+Navigate to the `~/shell-genomics/data/MiSeq` directory.
 This directory contains our FASTQ files and some other ones we'll need for analyses.
 If we type `ls`, we will see that there are a bunch of files with long file names.